singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 This will ensure that nanoc version 4.0 is installed along with kramdown and finally adsf, which we need to view our site live (it's basically to enable the `bundle exec nanoc view` command).

-Once you've saved the gemfile, we need to run bundle install to install the gems in the file like this:
+Once you've saved the gemfile, we need to run one more command to install the gems in the gemfile:

 ```
 bundle install
 ```

-#### 2. Compile the Site
+#### 3. Compile the Site
-It's quite possible to compile without Bundler, using e.g. the `nanoc compile` or even the short hand notation, simpy `nanoc` and the site will be build.
+It's quite possible to compile without Bundler, using e.g. the `nanoc compile` (or even the short hand notation, simpy `nanoc`) and the site will be build.
 However, it is recommended that one uses Bundler and that is exactly what we intend to do, following up on the last step.

-From terminal, again from your site root, use this command:
+From terminal and once again from your site root, use this command:

 ```
 bundle exec nanoc
 ```

-That's it.
 It will build the site, bar any errors and let you know how quick it all went down.

 If you want to see how pretty it is, run this command: